OpenElements/hedera-enterprise/README.md

 ```

 As an alternative you can define the information in a `.env` file in each sub-module that contains tests.
+The files are added to the `.gitignore` file and will not be committed to the repository.
 The file should look like this:

 ```